MalteKurz/VineCopulaMatlab/docs/Functions/VineCopula.md

 ###   [Fit (VineCopulaObject)](VineCopula_Fit.md)
 The method Fit can be used to
                               estimate a vine copula model,
-                              specified as a object of the
+                              specified as an object of the
                               VineCopula class, using a dataset by
                               maximizing the log-likelihood of the
                               vine copula.
 ###  [Sim (VineCopulaObject)](VineCopula_Sim.md)
 The method Sim can be used to
                               simulate from a vine copula,
-                              specified as a object of the
+                              specified as an object of the
                               VineCopula class.
 ###  [StructureSelect (VineCopulaObject)](VineCopula_StructureSelect.md)
 The method StructureSelect can be
-                              used to find a "adequat" structure
+                              used to find an "adequate" structure
                               and pair-copula families (and
                               parameters) for a given data set.
 ###  GetPseudoObsFromVine